gooosexe/blog/_posts/2024-07-02-the-stormlight-archive.md

 ---
 layout: post
-title: the stormlight archive review
+title: the stormlight archive review (lazy)
 ---
 (Yeah, yeah, I know I said that I would blog once per week or so, but life gets in the way of things.)